 As you submit to law reviews and hear back from them, it’s a best practice to respond promptly to any inquiries you receive.
 As an author, you don’t want to hear radio silence when waiting for decision notifications or replies to emails you’ve sent journals.
 Remember that law review editors feel the same and try to extend them the same courtesies you expect to receive.

 For example, if a law review accepts your article and you want to wait to hear back from another journal before deciding whether to publish with them, let the editor know and request to have the offer due date extended if needed.
 And once you have accepted a publication offer, be sure to let the other law reviews you’ve submitted to know so they can take your article out of their review queue.
 Again, you can do this in bulk via Scholastica.

 Finally, don’t forget to take advantage of the submission resources at your disposal!
 Scholastica has developed many free guides and tools for law authors.

 Be sure to check out The Scholastica Law Review Submissions Center.
 Here you’ll have access to:

 - An automatically updating table of open and closed law reviews

 Also, remember to follow #LRSubmissions on Twitter for law review opening alerts and submissions updates and tips.

-Finally, you’ll find answers to any Scholastica-specific questions in our handy Law Author Guide.
-And, if there’s anything you’re unsure of, just reach out to our team at firstname.lastname@example.org.
+If you have any Scholastica-specific submission questions, you’ll find answers to them in our handy Law Author Guide.
+And, if there’s anything you’re unsure of, you can reach out to our team at firstname.lastname@example.org.
 We’re here to help!